Yogi assures farmers of right price

 "With the efforts of the state government, research on agriculture is going on.
 The state's agricultural budget has increased from Rs 500 crores to Rs 2,068 crores.
 The state has risen from 17th position to the 3rd position now in the farming sector," he said.

 "Production is increasing enormously.
-Through farmers' school, we are trying to double the income of the farmers," he added.
+Through farmers' school, we are trying to double the income of the farmers," the CM added.